-1. To develop an understanding of the fundamentals of particle technology.
+1. Develop an understanding of the fundamentals of particle technology.

-2. To become familiar with the unit operations involving particulate processing.
+2. Develop an understanding with the unit operations involving particulate processing.

-3. To develop a proficient use of mathematics and science skills in solving chemical engineering problems associated with particulate processes.
+3. Demonstrate a proficient use of mathematics and science skills in solving chemical engineering problems associated with particulate processes.

-4. To apply the fundamental particle processing concepts and unit operations to a range of industrially important processes in the fields of mineral processing, ceramics, paints, food processing, and pharmaceuticals.
+4. Apply the fundamental particle processing concepts and unit operations to a range of industrially important processes in the fields of mineral processing, ceramics, paints, food processing, and pharmaceuticals.

-5. To apply mathematics and science basic principles in the solution of problems associated with mineral processing, ceramics, paints, food processing and pharmaceuticals.
+5. Apply mathematics and science basic principles in the solution of problems associated with mineral processing, ceramics, paints, food processing and pharmaceuticals.

-6. To become familiar with advanced particle processing topics.
+6. Demonstrate an understanding of advanced particle processing topics.